headmastersquall/caatinga/README.md

       `caat -g`

-  7. Run caat from the console.
+  7. Run `caat` from the console to create your first backup.

 ## Documentation